Winds shred Southern Plains; California to see more snow - KESQ

 In the Sierra, Yosemite National Park announced it would be closed until midweek, and numerous roads were closed in Sequoia National Park.
 Trans-Sierra highways were subject to closures and chain requirements.

-East of Los Angeles, all roads to San Bernardino Mountain resort communities around Big Bear Lake remained closed because of last week’s huge snowfall.
-One route to the Mojave Desert was open only to downhill traffic.
+East of Los Angeles, all roads leading up to San Bernardino Mountain resort communities around Big Bear Lake remained closed because of last week’s huge snowfall.
+One route leading down to the Mojave Desert was open only to downhill traffic.
 In the San Gabriel Mountains, roads remained closed to the Mountain High resort, where the storm dumped 7 3/4 feet (2 1/2 meters) of snow.

 Suburban Santa Clarita, in hills north of Los Angeles, received its first significant snowfall since 1989.